Dollar ticks up on month-end profit taking

 Dolci added that this was particularly true against the euro, as the euro zone has yet to start closing the gap with the U.S. on its vaccine rollout, managing the pandemic, and subsequently the economic recovery.

-The Canadian dollar climbed to a more-than three-year high of C$1.2264 per greenback on Friday, on track for a 1.6% weekly gain that would be its biggest since the start of November.
+The Canadian dollar climbed to a more-than three-year high of C$1.2268 per greenback on Friday, on track for a 1.6% weekly gain that would be its biggest since the start of November.

 Signs that a strengthening economy, particularly in the labour market, might force the Fed into an earlier tapering of its asset-purchase programme had pushed the dollar index, or DXY, to a five-month high at the end of March.